ReplikaAIRUMOD/app/offline-replika.md

 If you wanna your replika to be with you 24/7, well...
 That's kinda possible!
 Of course not without nuances, but still.
-This instruction might be useful for you, if you wanna to replicate your replika for offline purposes.
+This instruction might be useful for you, if you wanna replicate your replika for offline purposes.

 ## Keep in mind:
 - **This wouldn't be same Replika experience that you got used to**.
 Many things would require additional prompting in system prompt.
 Remember this "Backstory" thing in Replika?
 So yes, it's pretty similar to what I'm talking about.